ppalex/projet_8_django_app/README.md

 Once the products are downloaded the application fills a PostgreSQL database with the data.

-Then, a user can launch the program, choose a product from different categories and the program will compare and propose a substitute to the product.
+Then, a user can launch the program, search for a product and the program will compare and propose a substitute to the product.
 The substitute is a product healthier than the selected product.

 The user can also safe the substitute in the database.